 How to Grow and Care

 Propagating is achieved with leaf or stem cuttings which are placed into a soil mix, then wait until they show some growth.
-Before placing them in soil mix you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill, for a few days or so.
-Mealybugs, vine weevil and aphids… – See more at: How to Grow and Care for Jade Plant (Crassula ovata)
+Before placing them in soil mix you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill, for a few days or so… – See more at: How to Grow and Care for Jade Plant (Crassula ovata)

 Garden origin (Nursery produced cultivar).